slyfox1186/script-repo/README.md

-# Script-Repository
+# The Big Script-Repository
 ## A mix of my favorite scripts for both Windows and Linux.

 ### Why this repository exists:
 1. This repository was created as a way to share my custom scripts
 2. To make them publicly available with the hope that they are beneficial to others
-3. To spark ideas for a better and more efficient way of coding that leads to an overall improvement in the efficiency and usefulness of each script.
+3. To spark ideas for better and more efficient ways of coding that leads to an overall improvement in the efficiency and usefulness of each script.
+4. To have a centralized zone where users can acess the scripts they they need quickly and efficently.

 ### Current script languages that are included
   - AutoHotkey